AdobeDocs/developers-animatesdk-docs/Layer_object/layer15.md

 #### Description

-An array that contains a list of filters applied to the frame at frameIndex.
+Method; An array that contains a list of filters applied to the frame at frameIndex.

 #### Example